SharePoint works as an internal wiki until scale, accountability, and audits expose its limits.

 At what company size does SharePoint become problematic as an internal wiki?

-SharePoint can work as an internal wiki in early stages, especially for teams under 100 employees.
-It provides basic page creation, permissions, and collaboration.
-Problems surface as organizations grow.
-Governance, ownership, and compliance tracking aren’t enforced by default.
-For growing companies with audit, HR, or regulatory needs, SharePoint often becomes difficult to manage consistently past the 100-employee mark.
+It can work in early stages, especially under 100 employees, with basic page creation, permissions, and collaboration.
+Problems surface as you grow, because governance, ownership, and compliance tracking are not enforced by default.
+For growing companies with audit, HR, or regulatory needs, it often becomes hard to manage consistently past the 100-employee mark.

 What are the biggest SharePoint wiki limitations past 100 employees?

-The most common issues are governance gaps, acknowledgment tracking failures, performance limits on lists, and inconsistent search results.
-These problems appear during audits or policy updates.
-At that stage, teams struggle to prove who acknowledged what and when.
+Governance gaps, acknowledgment-tracking failures, performance limits on lists, and inconsistent search.
+These tend to appear during audits or policy updates, exactly when you need to prove who acknowledged what and when.

 Why does SharePoint struggle with policy acknowledgment and audits?

-SharePoint tracks files well but doesn’t natively track policy acknowledgment as a durable record.
-Most teams rely on custom lists or workflows that slow down or break as data volumes grow.
-When workflows expire or lists hit limits, acknowledgment records can become incomplete or inaccessible, which creates audit risk.
+It tracks files well but does not natively keep policy acknowledgment as a durable record.
+Most teams rely on custom lists or workflows that slow down or break as volume grows, and when a workflow expires or a list hits its limit, acknowledgment records become incomplete or inaccessible.

 When should a company move beyond SharePoint as an internal wiki?

-The shift makes sense when policies require formal acknowledgment, audits become routine, or documentation needs differ by role or location.
-Another signal is when IT spends increasing time maintaining permissions and workflows instead of enabling teams.
-Companies at different stages of internal knowledge base maturity will recognize these signals at different times.
+When policies require formal acknowledgment, audits become routine, or documentation needs differ by role or location.
+Another signal is IT spending more and more time maintaining permissions and workflows instead of enabling teams.

 Can SharePoint be fixed with customization instead?

-Customization can extend SharePoint, but it adds operational overhead and long-term maintenance risk.
-Many teams build complex workflows only to find they don’t scale reliably.
-Growing companies move critical documentation into systems designed to handle ownership, accountability, and audits without constant IT intervention.
+Customization can extend it, but it adds operational overhead and long-term maintenance risk.
+Many teams build complex workflows only to find they do not scale reliably, which is why growing companies move critical documentation into systems designed for ownership, accountability, and audits without constant IT intervention.